-- Villa Pallavicino Park: The park at Villa Pallavicino, near Stresa, has large botanical and zoological gardens with many plant and animal species.
-It's open daily from late spring through October 31.
+- Park of Villa Pallavicino: The Park at Villa Pallavicino, near Stresa, has large botanical and zoological gardens with many plant and animal species.
+It's open daily from March through October.

 - Villa Taranto Botanical Gardens: The botanical gardens are in the small town of Verbania, near the Swiss glaciers.

-- Lagoni di Mercurago: The park in the hills outside Arona near the small town of Mercurago is a good place for hiking and mountain biking (closed to motor vehicles).
-In the park are many animals, birds, and plants and a few small lakes.
+- Lagoni di Mercurago Nature Park: The park in the hills outside Arona near the small town of Mercurago is a good place for hiking and mountain biking (it's closed to motor vehicles).
+In the park are many animals, birds, and plants as well as a few small lakes.

-- Mottarone Mountain: You can take a cable car from Stresa Lido or drive up the panoramic Borromea road from Stresa through the hills above the lake.
+- Mottarone: To get to this mountain, you can take a cable car from Stresa Lido or drive up the panoramic Borromea Road from Stresa through the hills above the lake.
 From the top, there is a 360-degree view of the lake district and the Alps.
-In summer it's a good place for hiking or painting and in winter there's skiing.
+In summer it's a good place for hiking or painting, and in winter there's skiing.

 - Castles and Fortresses: The Rocca di Arona sits on the cliffs above Arona and has good lake views.
-The fortress was the scene of many battles but the remains are now a public park with ducks and peacocks.
-The 12th century Angera Castle is a preserved castle with a doll museum inside.
+The fortress was the scene of many battles, but the remains are now a public park that attracts ducks and peacocks.
+The 12th-century Rocca di Angera is a preserved castle with a doll museum inside.
 Near the Swiss border, the castles of Cannero sit on a rocky island near the shore.

 - Church of Santa Caterina del Sasso: The 12th-century church is in a picturesque setting, built into the cliffs.
 It can be reached by a walking path or by boat.

-- Santa Anna Gorge: The gorge at the end of the Cannobino River, a favorite place for whitewater rafting and kayaking.
+- Orrido di Sant’Anna: The gorge at the end of the Cannobino River is a favorite place for whitewater rafting and kayaking.